 3 Questions That All Customers Ask Themselves When Considering a New Product, Service or Vendor

-Whether or not they explicitly state it, every customer will ask themselves four key questions:
+Whether or not they explicitly state it, every customer will ask themselves three key questions:

 1. What’s In It For Me?
 (WIFM) Time and again customer research has shown that customers want to know what’s in it for them.
 Your product may have an altruistic purpose or social value, but first and foremost there must be something in it for the customer or the buyer.
 To start with the customer will want to know if this is for them.
 Your offer must then include the most important benefits that they will get when they buy your products and services.
 What problems do you solve for them?
 In what ways do you make life easier or better for the customer?
 Do you generate benefits or do you help them to reduce the pain?
 If they find something valuable or useful in your products and services, they will buy them.